 To ensure the delivery of world-class cycling infrastructure an Active Travel Commissioner will also be appointed.

 🌍 A publicly-owned, not-for-profit energy company will be established to deliver low-cost renewable energy.

 The company will buy energy wholesale or generate it here in Scotland and sell it to customers as close to cost price as possible.

-🌍 A £60 million Innovation Fund will be set up, to find new ways to deliver low carbon infrastructure such as sustainable heating systems or electric vehicle charging.
+🌍 A £60 million Innovation Fund has been set up, to find new ways to deliver low carbon infrastructure such as sustainable heating systems or electric vehicle charging.

 🌍 We will introduce a deposit return scheme for drinks containers, to increase recycling and reduce littering.